Manraj29/Manraj29/README.md

 I am Manraj Singh Virdi

-- 🔭 I’m currently working on my Programming Skills
+- 🔭 I’m constantly working on my Programming Skills.
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning How to enjoy your days.
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/manraj-singh-virdi-44aa451b2/detail/">Connect with me</a> on LinkedIn or <a href = "mailto:virdimanajsingh9@gmail.com">Mail me</a>
 - ⚡ Fun fact: Programming is Cool!
 - 🎶 Interest: Music & Coding